clayton-jones/301-lab-03/README.md

 Finish time: 9:15 pm

 Actual time needed to complete: 70 min

+Number and name of feature: Styling with Flexbox

+Estimate of time needed to complete: 20 min

+Start time: 4:37 pm

+Finish time: _____

+Actual time needed to complete: _____

 ### How to Run the App
 From the terminal `open index.html` from root of the project.